losing your rights

 TERRIBLE NEWS

-No other bills have been passed since to extend or eliminate this inoperative date and January 1, 2025 will be here soon.
+Despite the introduction of three different bills, no bills have passed to extend or eliminate this inoperative date and January 1, 2025 will be here soon.

 • 00DAYS